 The dahlia border at Baddesley

-The autumn months are the best time to come and see Baddesley’s beautiful dahlia border in full bloom in the walled garden.
+Late summer and the autumn months are the best time to come and see Baddesley’s beautiful dahlia border in full bloom in the walled garden.
 The border is well established and contains dozens of varieties of dahlias which offer a wide range of flower types, often with very showy, double forms in warm vibrant colours.

 The work for the dahlia border starts in early December when the gardeners draw up the planting plan and start to order the new plants.
 Plants are then delivered to us in the second week of April.
 We then pot them up and grow them on for 6 weeks standing them in cold frames and pinching out the tips to encourage branching out.